-Capacitors in the range of 0.1 uF is generally adequate for most applications.
-The diodes must be a fast recovery device to minimize the amount of charge fed back from the charge pump capacitor into V{BUS} .
-The diodes need to be able to block the full power rail voltage, which is seen when the high side MOSFET is switched on.
-For low voltage application, schottky diodes can be used to minimize forward drop across the diodes at start up.
+A capacitors in the range of 0.1 uF is generally adequate for most applications.
+Fast recovery diodes must be used to minimize the amount of charge fed back from the charge pump capacitor into V{BUS} .
+The diodes need to be able to block the full power rail voltage, which is seen when the high-side MOSFET is switched on.
+For low-voltage applications, schottky diodes can be used to minimize forward drop.